-Spread of the corona virus in TajikistanSince the beginning of the pandemic until September 25th, 2022, a total of 17,786 infected people and 125 deaths have been reported in Tajikistan.
+Spread of COVID-19 in TajikistanSince the beginning of the pandemic until February 1st, 2023, a total of 17,786 infected people and 125 deaths have been reported in Tajikistan.

-The total of 17,786 infected people currently represents 0.19% of the total population.
+The total of 17,786 infected people currently represents 0.19 percent of the total population.

-Current vaccination statusAccording to official WHO data, a total of 15.44 million vaccine doses have been administered as of August 21st, 2022.
+Current vaccination statusAccording to official WHO data, a total of 18.87 million vaccine doses have been administered as of December 4th, 2022.
 More recent data are not yet available to WHO.
-5.28 million people have received at least one vaccination (55.4%).
-The booster vaccination was received by 4.95 million people (51.9%).
+There are 5.31 million people who have received at least one vaccination (55.7 percent).
+The booster vaccination was received by 5.20 million people (54.5 percent).

 Weight and size

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 The number of underweight newborns is 6 percent.

 Medical suppliesThe medical care provided by doctors and hospitals in Tajikistan is above average and also exceeds the average achieved in the EU countries.
 The country provides 4.7 hospital beds per 1,000 inhabitants.
 The global mean here is 2.9 beds.
 Within the EU, 4.6 beds are available for every 1,000 residents.